-By the time SAFE offers a horse for adoption, we’ve been through a lot together.
+By the time SAFE offers one of our horses for adoption, we’ve been through a lot together.
 We’ve nursed them back to good health and good weight, we’ve spent countless hours getting to know their personalities, their strengths and weaknesses, and their likes and dislikes.
 In most cases, we’ve either discovered past training, or provided training.
 And we’ve documented and shared the horse’s entire journey from intake through rehabilitation and training, providing a history of that horse.
 So when you meet a SAFE horse, at least some of the uncertainty about who that horse is has been eliminated, giving you a much clearer understanding of what you’re taking on as an adopter.
 And giving you a better chance for success with your new horse partner.

 If you are interested in adopting a horse from SAFE, the first thing you’ll want to do is review our Adoption Policies to see what our requirements are.
 Then please familiarize yourself with our Adoption Procedures, and submit an Adoption Application.

 - SAFE reserves the right to turn down an adopter for any reason.

 - SAFE will approve adoptions based on what is the best situation for the horse.
 Often, we have multiple applicants for available horses, but adoptions are not approved on a first-come, first-served basis.
 Our goal is to find the best possible match for the horse and adopter.

 - Adopters must to be able to provide their horse with:

 - adequate shelter (minimum requirement is at least a three-sided shelter for the horse to get out of the elements.
 A tarp or carport is not considered adequate, nor are trees)

 - safe, secure fencing in good repair (no barbed wire, and t‑posts must be capped)